Table of Contents

 - Touring & Bikepacking Bike Overview

-With the adventure category of bikes really taking off, Specialized have been working hard to make sure they hit every niche.
+With the adventure category of bikes really taking off, Specialized has been working hard to make sure they hit every niche.
 The Specialized AWOL is the bombproof long-distance touring rig and the Specialized Sequoia is the capable light-touring bike.
 But what if you want to pack light and stick mostly to the main roads?
-The 2018 Specialized Diverge may just suit you best!
+The 2019 Specialized Diverge may just suit you best.

-The most noticeable difference for 2018 is the addition of the Future Shock to most Diverge models.
+The Future Shock continues to be available on most Diverge models.
 This small shock absorber located below the stem offers 20mm of travel and is designed to isolate both vibrations and larger hits.
 A new progressive spring ramps up through the travel to suit gravel roads.

-Other than additional front-end comfort, the Diverge is looking better than ever as a light touring bike.
-All models now have front and rear rack capability, along with mounting points for full fenders.
-The maximum tyre size on the carbon frame has been boosted from 35mm to 42mm using a 700c wheel (38mm max on the aluminium frame), but if you install a 650B wheel you can stretch that out to 47mm.
+All Diverge models have front and rear rack capability, along with mounting points for full fenders.
+The maximum tyre size on the carbon frame is 700c x 42mm or 650b x 47mm.
+The aluminium frames allow for 700c x 38mm.
 There’s a third set of bidon mounts under the downtube; the two inside the frame use the 3-boss system so that you mount cargo cages for extra water or gear storage.

-There are four different levels of Diverge frame.
+There are four different levels of Diverge frame, which are the same as the previous model year.
 The premium Diverge S-Works has its own ’10R’ carbon layup while the rest of the carbon models share the same ‘9R’ carbon layup, all with the Future Shock.
 The top aluminium model (the Comp E5) features the Future Shock, while the rest of the aluminium models share the same aluminium frame and fork, albeit without the shock.
 You’ll find the carbon frames all use BB386EVO press-fit bearings, while the aluminium frames use threaded bottom brackets (!).

 Let’s take a deeper look at the range and what each Diverge model can offer you.

-The Diverge Comp Carbon is spec’d with a Shimano 105 11-speed groupset and Praxis Alba cranks and 48/32t front chainrings, offering a 27.3 gear inch climbing gear.
-It’s also the only model to feature the ultra-flexy CG-R carbon seatpost with built-in elastomers to maximise comfort.
-You can expect this bike to weigh around 9.3kg (20.5lbs).
-The Diverge Comp is the only carbon model available in the XXL (64cm) size and can be purchased for US $3000.
+The Diverge Comp Carbon is spec’d with a Shimano Ultegra 11-speed groupset and Praxis Zayante cranks and 48/32t front chainrings, offering a 26 gear inch climbing gear.
+It comes with the ultra-flexy CG-R carbon seatpost with built-in elastomers to maximise comfort.
+You can expect this bike to weigh around 9.0kg (20.5lbs).
+The Diverge Comp is the other carbon model available in the XXL (64cm) size and can be purchased for US $3600.

-The best value-for-performance bike in the range has to be the Diverge Comp E5.
+The best value-for-performance bike in the range has got to be the Diverge Comp E5.
 You’re still getting the 20mm Future Shock and Shimano’s midrange 105 11-speed groupset.
 This model employs the brilliant TRP Spyre cable disc brakes which are known to be the best cable brakes around.
-The Praxis Alba crankset yields a 1:1 climbing ratio (26.8 gear inches) and the wheels are the same as those on the US $3000 Diverge Comp Carbon.
+The Praxis Alba sub-compact crankset yields a 32-34t climbing gear (26 gear inches) and the wheels are the same as those on the US $2600 Diverge Carbon.
 All Diverge aluminium models come with 30mm wide tyres, presumedly so that they can be marketed as ‘capable’ road bikes too.
 Total weight is 9.80kg (21.6lbs) in size 54cm.
-The Diverge Comp E5 is the only aluminium model available in the XXL (64cm) size and can be purchased for US $1800.
+The Diverge Comp E5 is the only aluminium model available in the XXL (64cm) size and can be purchased for US $1900.

 The Diverge E5 is still a killer bike for the price.
-You’re getting a really capable frame and fork, still a 1:1 climbing gear (26.8 gear inches), Claris 8-speed STI shifters and the same wheelset as the US $1400 model.
-Expect the Diverge E5 to weigh around 11kg (24.3lbs) and you can get your hands on one for just US $970.
+You’re getting a really capable frame and fork, a 1:1 climbing gear (26.8 gear inches), Claris 8-speed STI shifters and the same wheelset as the US $2600 Diverge Carbon model!
+Expect the Diverge E5 to weigh around 11kg (24.3lbs) and you can get your hands on one for just US $1100.